-Fees must be received in Financial Services by the payment deadline to avoid withdrawal of registration (see §22.1.9).
+Fees must be received in Financial Services by the payment deadline to avoid late payment penalty charges.
 Mail delays will not be accepted as a reason for late payment.

 The last date for payment of fees for two-term and Fall term-only students is as noted in §11.
 However, students registered for both Fall and Winter Terms may choose to pay fees in two instalments, one for each term.
 Fall term fees must be paid by the Fall term deadline and Winter term fees by the Winter term deadline.
 A \$40 instalment charge is payable with the second instalment.